Inner tubes aren’t just for water or snow. They also make a great DIY reading chair!

 Watch our video for more info on making these DIY inner tube chairs.

-Have you made our DIY reading chair?
-Come and share how it went in our WeAreTeachers HELPLINE group on Facebook.
+What creative things have you made for your classroom?
+Come share in our WeAreTeachers HELPLINE group on Facebook.

-Plus, how to make a pool noodle reading chair!
+Plus, check out how to make a pool noodle reading chair!